MINI Electric Pacesetter to become Official Safety Car of ABB FIA Formula E World Championship

 “We have already shown how well driving fun and electric mobility go together with the MINI Electric.
 However, the MINI Electric Pacesetter inspired by JCW goes at least a step further and blends the performance character of the John Cooper Works brand with electric mobility.
 This extreme version of the MINI Electric has been developed as the Safety Car in the Formula E, so is clearly not intended for use on public roads.
 But it does reveal one of the directions we could take with the electrification of the JCW brand.
 For me, the message is clear: electrification and John Cooper Works are a good fit.”

-RPMX features the latest auto-racing news and driver profiles, from the world of auto racing.
+RPMX features the latest auto-racing news, driver profiles and info on upcoming events from the world of auto racing.